trinodb/trino/presto-docs/src/main/sphinx/develop.rst

 Developer Guide
 ***************

-This guide is intended for Presto contributors and plugin developers.
+This guide is intended for Trino contributors and plugin developers.

 .. toctree::
     :maxdepth: 1